rht-labs/lodestar-deployment/README.md

 ## Lifecycle Management

 The Open Management Portal is not a single application, but a collection of components (or services) that all add up to a working system.
 Those services might be versioned separately from one another.
-Therefore, a "deployment of OMP" is really a manifest of the versions of its constituent components that are known to work well with each other.
+Therefore, a "deployment of Lodestar" is really a manifest of the versions of its constituent components that are known to work well with each other.

 This manifest lives in `applications/values.yaml`: